josephsl/officeDesk/readme.md

 ## General

 * In backstage view, NVDA will announce search count when search results appear, as well as announcing results when up and down arrow keys are pressed.
+Search field and suggestions list item detection are now part of NVDA 2023.1.

 ## Word

 * NVDA will no longer announce formatting changes such as bold and italic onoff multiple times.
 * In Envelopes dialog, NVDA will announce edit field labels.

+## Version 22.12

+* Search suggestion sounds are heard once again in NVDA alpha snapshots.

 ## Version 22.10